What Is The Standard Thickness Of Granite Slabs For Countertops And Flooring?

 • What look do you want?
 A thicker countertop can look more luxurious.

-The way the edges of the countertop are finished also makes a difference in how thick it looks.
+The finish of the countertop edges also affects how thick it appears.
 Some edge styles make the countertop look thinner or thicker.

 There's also a thing called a laminated countertop.
 This is when two thinner pieces of granite are glued together to make a thicker one.
 It's not as common as the other two options.